MadMatcher/MadLib/docs/madlib-technical-guide.md

 This function uses heuristics that analyzes the columns of Tables A and B to create a set of features.
 The features uses a combination of similarity functions and tokenizers.
 See [here](./sim-functions-tokenizers.md) for a brief discussion of similarity functions and tokenizers for MadLib.

-* Parameters A and B are Pandas or Spark dataframes that are the two tables to match.
+* Parameters A and B are Pandas or Spark dataframes (depending on whether your runtime environment is Pandas on a single machine, Spark on a single machine, or Spark on a cluster of machines).
+They are the two tables to match.
 Both dataframes must contain an `_id` column.
 * a_cols and b_cols are lists of column names from A and B. We use these columns to create features.
 As of now, a_cols and b_cols must be the same list.
 But in the future we will modify the function create_features to handle the case where these two lists can be different.
 * sim_functions is a list of extra sim_functions (in addition to the default sim functions used by MadLib, see below).
 * tokenizers is the list of extra tokenizers (in addition to the default tokenizers used by MadLib, see below).